How to Get a Business Credit Card in 5 Simple Steps

 1. Review your credit

-Whether it’s your first time getting a business credit card or you’ve gone through the process a few times, it’s always a good idea to review your credit scores and reports.
+Whether it’s your first time getting a business credit card or you’ve gone through the process a few times, reviewing your credit scores and reports is always a good idea.
 Before applying for a business credit card, look at your personal and business (if applicable) credit.

 Both your personal and business credit can impact whether or not an issuer will accept your business credit card application.
 And if you don’t have business credit yet, lenders look at personal credit to determine their decision.
 Lenders might also look at personal income, business revenue, and expenses.